opencomponents/oc/README.md

   "renderMode": "rendered"
 }
 ```
-Just place the html result anywhere and it would just work.
+Just place the html result anywhere and it will just work.

 In case you would like to do the rendering yourself, try:
 ```sh
  curl http://my-components-registry.mydomain.com/hello-world/~1.0.5 -H render-mode:pre-rendered